 A videotape recording of a statement from start to finish of an arrest interrogation and subsequent confession provides the most objective means for evaluating what occurred during an interrogation.
 For this reason, NACDL supports the videotaping of all law enforcement interrogations from beginning to end and calls upon state legislatures to pass legislation mandating this practice.

 NACDL is pleased to host a comprehensive compendium of jurisdictions that have enacted statutes or rules on electronic recording.
 This compendium was compiled by Tom Sullivan, NACDL Member and Partner with Jenner & Block.
 We hope this information is useful to you as you seek reform efforts in your jurisdictions.
 Please click here to learn more about the project.
-Please also note that updates to the Compendium will be posted shortly.
+Please also note that the state map will be updated shortly.

 Links to resources on interrogation recordings and possible reform are available below: